Last updated 23th May 2018.

 3. This policy will be updated in line with the EU General Data Protection Regulation once these have been translated into UK law

-1. We use a CCTV system across the estate and images are monitored and recorded for the purposes of crime prevention, operational management and public safety.
+1. We use a CCTV system including body worn video across the estate and images are monitored and recorded for the purposes of crime prevention, operational management and public safety.

 2. The scheme is controlled by Newcastle International Airport Ltd for further information contact 0871 882 1121